javadkh2/ether-rate-convert/README.md

 ## ETH Rate Convertor

-this service will be designed for normalizing rate of ETH different units per time different units.
+this service is designed for normalizing rate of ether (different units) per time (different units).